Explore Lisbon City on a private half-day tour in a van

 Stop 1

-The Largo do Carmo is one of the most beautiful squares in Lisbon.
-You'll learn a lot about the 1755 earthquake (the Carmo church is since that time a ruin), about the aqueduct system and all the fountains and galleries we have in Lisbon or about the 1974 democratic revolution (the last Portuguese dictator was arrested here).
-You’ll have the opportunity to visit the neo-gothic Elevador de Santa Justa (built-in 1902) and to enjoy beautiful views.
+Largo do Carmo is one of the most beautiful squares in Lisbon.
+Here, you can learn about the 1755 earthquake, as the Carmo Church has remained a ruin since that time.
+You can also explore the aqueduct system, as well as the many fountains and galleries throughout the city.
+Additionally, this square is significant for the 1974 democratic revolution, where the last Portuguese dictator was arrested.
+Don’t miss the chance to visit the neo-gothic Elevador de Santa Justa, built in 1902, and enjoy the stunning views it offers.

 2